CybercentreCanada/howler-docs/docs/ingestion/client.md

 # Howler Client Documentation

-This documentation will outline how to interact with the howler API using the howler client in both Java and python development environments.
+This documentation will outline how to interact with the howler API using the howler client in Python development environments.
 We will outline the basic process of creating a new hit in each environment as well as searching howler for hits matching your query.

 ## Getting started